edgar971/cs-498-data-curation/final-assignment/writeup.md

 - Added missing submission element to complaints with IDs 2364257 and 837784.
 - Standardize no to N and yes to Y.
 - Added missing timely attribute on the response element.
+- Remove extra space from U.S. BANCORP in line 34.